“Hey,” a tall blonde guy in our room greets me as I walk inside the mixed-dorm room.

 The shower areas and toilets are shared, but it’s fine because apparently, foreigners are not big on showering.
 Imagine, the hostel is filled with guests yet never did we find a hard time using the bathroom or the restrooms.
 These areas are also well maintained by the staff; they never run out of toilet tissue and liquid hand wash.
 Moreover, the showers have heaters and the toilets have bidets.

 The rooms are equipped with both air-condition units and ceiling fans.
 Each bed is equipped with its own bed light, electrical outlet, and locker.
 Ok, let’s talk about the locker; in the previous hostels that I’d been too, I’ve always had an issue with the lockers as they are always too small for my backpack.
-Whoever thought about building the lockers has ostensibly considered that backpackers usually carry huge backpacks.
+Whoever thought about building the lockers at Outpost ostensibly considered that backpackers usually carry huge backpacks.
 The lockers are so big and spacious you could fit an entire backpack in it.
 They don’t provide a padlock though so remember to carry one if you’re staying here.
-They sell padlocks, but PHP 150 (USD 2.97) for a padlock is tad too much don’t you think?
+They sell padlocks, but PHP 150 (USD 2.97) for a padlock is a tad too much don’t you think?

 Oh yeah, if you’re booking a dorm room, bring earplugs and eye mask.
 I cannot emphasize enough how much you will be needing these as it could get noisy at night.
 I remember my friends complaining that our roommates were talking loudly one night that they had a hard time sleeping.
 Thanks to my earplugs, my sleep was not disturbed.